Atosmi/Common_Law_Assistant/README.md

 I asked some questions which involved different scenarios testing the legal procedure, in increading order of text complexity and details.
 As seen in the output snippets, the model provides a cohesive answer based on the context and prompt.
 But currently, it does not apply "I don't know" explicitly, and provides a mixed answer.

+I have provided an extended snippet of text conversation with the model in ```cl_asst.txt```

+## Contribution
+I am not very savvy in the legal langauge.
+Any help in understanding and simplifying the same is sought after and greatly appreciated.